amaliariegelhuth/Huffman-Coding/README.md

 ## Final words

 This is hard, so get started early.
-If you can do this, you are officially a great programmer.
+If you can do this, you are doing great!

 When you turn your code in, write lots of comments.
 Please don't ask me about null pointer exception without trying to figure them out yourself by printing stuff out to the screen.